x29a/nec_terrain_root/README.md

 Maybe someone can do some magic and disable the NAND lock or extract information on how the update.dat file should look?

-Since removing unwanted applications is currently not possible, one can at least disable them.
+Since removing unwanted applications ~~is currently~~was not possible, one can at least disable them (to permanently remove them, see [Terroot](terroot/README.md)).
 This script is inspired by a couple of scripts provided in one of the mentioned threads (http://forum.xda-developers.com/showpost.php?p=58675054&postcount=17) but it does not install XPosed framework or change other settings.
 Some of what the script does could also be done manually in the "Apps" menu by clicking on each app and selecting "Disable".

  Root is needed (so run "adb_install_bb_su.sh" from "temporary_root" beforehand) for the commands to switch the state to disabled, without root, the packages would just be killed.
 The changes (aka applications missing from menu) should be effective after a reboot.